alexharri/website/posts/planes.md

 The cross product of two parallel normals is $(0, 0, 0)$.
 So if $\|\vec{n_1} × \vec{n_2}\| = 0$, the planes do not intersect.

-However, for many applications we'll want to treat planes that are _almost_ parallel as being parallel.
-This means that our plane-plane intersection procedure should yield a result of "no intersection" when the magnitude of $\vec{d}$ is less than some very small number—customarily called epsilon.
+As previously mentioned, for many applications we'll want to treat planes that are _almost_ parallel as being parallel.
+This means that our plane-plane intersection procedure should yield a result of "no intersection" when the magnitude of $\vec{d}$ is less than some very small number called epsilon.

 ```cs
 Line PlanePlaneIntersection(Plane P1, Plane P2) {